Developing Sustainable Transport Solutions

 Aviapolis Traffic Lab’s Official Business Area

-A testbed is being built in Aviapolis, Vantaa, where solutions are being developed for reducing the need for private cars and parking spaces, a ridesharing service will be created and the use of drones in package logistics will be demonstrated.
-In addition to transport, mobility and logistics services and concepts, an operating model will be developed to be used by cities for testing new transport solutions.
+A testbed was built in Aviapolis, Vantaa, where solutions were developed to reduce the need for private cars and parking spaces, and to streamline freight logistics.
+At the same time, an operating model for cities was created for the agile testing of new transport solutions.

 What is it all about